Eugenio Scalfari, revolutionized Italy's journalism, dies

 His novel recipe proved a success, and La Repubblica became Italy’s No. 2 daily newspaper.

-Italian Premier Mari Draghi praised Scalfari on Thursday for ”the clarity of his prose, the depth of his analyses, the courage of his ideas," and said the journalist's death “leaves an unfillable void in the public life of our country."

-Scalfari’s editorials "were fundamental reading for whoever wanted to understand politics, the economy,” Draghi said in a statement.
+The pontiff learned the news “of his friend with sorrow,'' the Vatican's official media said.
+Francis ”keeps affectionately the memory of those encounters and of the heavy conversations" and was entrusting in prayer his soul to the Lord, the Vatican said.

-Scalfari used the pages of La Repubblica to fight a number of battles, and his was the first mainstream Italian paper to urge Italians to reevaluate Italy’s Communist party, which successive Christian Democratic-led coalitions had deftly kept out of power by allying with an array of much smaller coalition partners.
+Early on, Scalfari used the pages of La Repubblica to fight a number of battles.
+His was the first mainstream Italian paper to urge Italians to reevaluate Italy’s Communist party, which successive Christian Democratic-led coalitions had deftly kept out of power by allying with an array of much smaller coalition partners.

-He used his weekly columns to campaign relentlessly against Silvio Berlusconi after the television mogul went into politics in the mid-1990s, leading a center-right bloc that would eventually form three governments.
-La Repubblica hammered away at Berlusconi repeatedly accusing the then-premier of jumping into politics to safeguard his business interests.
+He used his weekly columns to campaign relentlessly against Silvio Berlusconi after the television mogul went into politics in the mid-1990s, leading a center-right bloc that would eventually form three Italian governments and make him premier.
+La Repubblica accused Berlusconi of jumping into politics to safeguard his business interests.

 Along with his media empire, Berlusconi also had extensive real estate holdings, advertising companies and a soccer team.
 Conflict of interest accusations dogged him throughout his political career.